COVID-19 Information Read the Latest

 Ranked #6 Nationally by U.S. News & World Report.

-Nerve damage keeps the brain from sending signals to the body which leads to MLD symptoms.
+Nerve damage keeps the brain from sending signals to the body, which leads to MLD symptoms.

-MLD symptoms may include:
+Symptoms may include:

 Some tests your child may need are:

-An umbilical cord blood transplant has extended the lives of many children with MLD.
 Transplant isn't an option for all children with MLD, but your child's doctor may discuss it with you.

 If a doctor diagnosed your child with metachromatic leukodystrophy, we want you to know you're not alone.
 The Center for Rare Disease Therapy is here to help.